Eresfjord

 Eresfjord is a village in Molde Municipality in Møre og Romsdal county, Norway.
-Approximately 450 inhabitants reside in the village (2008).
 The village is located along the river Eira between the Eresfjorden and the lake Eikesdalsvatnet.
 The mountain Skjorta lies just to the east of the village.
-The village of Myklebostad lies about 17 km to the northwest through the Vistdal valley and the village of Boggestranda lies about 10 km to the north.
+The village of Myklebostad (Vistdal) lies about 17 km to the northwest through the Vistdal valley and the village of Boggestranda lies about 10 km to the north.
+The village has a population of 363 (in 2015).